kutaysaran/streaming-ai-chat/README.md

 ## Known issues
 - Google OAuth works reliably on Safari and Android Chrome.
 On some desktop Chrome setups, Google sign-in may intermittently fail to establish a session even after redirect (refresh does not resolve).
 If encountered, try another browser or clear cookies and retry.
+- Rarely, after mobile login, the chat page can initially render in desktop layout; a refresh fixes it.